tskirvin/puppetdb-tools/README.md

 ### puppetdb-failed-list

 Queries the puppetdb for hosts that had failures in their last run, and prints out all of the things failed.
+This is a useful report to send out via email to your team.

 ### puppetdb-node-events